dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="homolog"></a>
 ## Homolog tree inference

-* Now we are going to infer ML homolog trees.
-Here we refer to homolog trees the gene trees that have all gene copies.
+* Now, we are going to infer ML homolog trees.
+Here, we refer to homolog trees, the gene trees that have all gene copies.

-* To use the scripts for the phylogenomics workflow an `@` symbol needs to be added in the fasta headers to identify paralogs of the same sample.
+* To use the scripts for the phylogenomics workflow, an `@` symbol needs to be added to the fasta headers to identify paralogs of the same sample.

-	Meaning that instead of having the long fasta headers you see above, we want something that looks like this:
+	This means that instead of having the long fasta headers you see above, we want something that looks like this:

 		>MELI_Aglaia_spectabilis@pg_00
 		>MELI_Aglaia_spectabilis@pg_01